-If you find little kitten wailing around, observe them if they are nursed well by their mother soon.
-Or call on the rescue local shelter or the nearest veterinarian.
+If you find little kittens wailing around, check if they are nursed well by their mother.
+Or call on your local rescue shelter or the nearest veterinarian.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.

 Over the years, she had the opportunity to work with various pet owners having multiple breeds, and that exposure gave her experience and the lessons of a lifetime.